DaZzz/mv2016/exercises/ex-1/solution.md

 ```

 Machine Vision and Applications:
-- Image annotation via deep neural network.
+- Image annotation via __deep neural network__.
-- Beyond thinking in common categories: Predicting obstacle vulnerability using large random codebooks.
+- Beyond thinking in common categories: __Predicting obstacle vulnerability__ using large random codebooks.
-- Part-segmented features for articulated pose estimation.
+- Part-segmented features for articulated __pose estimation__.
-- An innovative of pyramid-based fusion for generating the HDR images in common display devices.
+- An innovative of pyramid-based fusion for __generating the HDR images__ in common display devices.
-- Computer vision-based approach for rite description in old societies.
-3D scenes of sites.
+- Computer vision-based approach for rite description in old societies. __3D scenes of sites.__